ank225git/lazy-prices_replication/output/.ipynb_checkpoints/proposal-checkpoint.md

 Does publishing academic research findings reduce or eliminate the ability to predict stock returns, contributing to market efficiency by informing investors about mispricings?

 **The specific research question we are trying to answer:**
-Are returns lower or still show the same level of profitability after an academic paper is published.
+Are returns lower after a predictor is published?

 ---